MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/security-and-compliance/set-up-multi-factor-authentication.md

     People can then use client Office apps after they create a new password.

-5. Select**Save**, then **Close**.
+5. Select **Save**, then **Close**.

 > [!NOTE]
-> Modern authentication can be enabled On Office 2013 by setting a few registry keys.
-For more information, see [Enable Modern Authentication for Office 2013 on Windows devices](docs.microsoft.com/office365/admin/security-and-compliance/enable-modern-authentication?view=o365-worldwide).
+> Modern authentication can be enabled for Office 2013 by setting a few registry keys.
+For more information, see [Enable Modern Authentication for Office 2013 on Windows devices](https://docs.microsoft.com/office365/admin/security-and-compliance/enable-modern-authentication
+).

 ## Manage MFA user settings